-What is your most common fixed (i.e., lump sum) engagement/work/retainer fee?
+What is your most common fixed (i.e. lump sum) engagement/work/retainer fee?

-Observations Engagement fees related to the probable success fee C Our retainer fees are based on a percentage of our projected success fee.
+Observations Engagement fees related to the probable success fee Our retainer fees are based on a percentage of our projected success fee.
 As the success fee increases, the retainer decreases.
-JOE MILAM, FOUNDER, HST CAPITAL, GREENVILLE, SC, UNITED STATES Setting fees by trial and error ∠ We set our fees based on what the market can bear.
+JOE MILAM, FOUNDER, HST CAPITAL, GREENVILLE, SC Setting fees by trial and error We set our fees based on what the market can bear.
 We keep raising them to see how high they can go without losing a client.
-BUSINESS BROKER, NEW ORLEANS, UNITED STATES Matching the competition ∠ We always charge an upfront fee nevertheless, we compete against others that don't charge any upfront fees, so we try to negotiate the maximum we can without losing to the competition.
-FERNANDO GUARDA, MANAGING DIRECTOR, BALIUS ADVISORS, MEXICO CITY, MEXICO
+BUSINESS BROKER, NEW ORLEANS, LA

 Success Fees Success Fee Structure Success fees remain the way that most merger advisors earn the bulk of their M&A revenue.
-The most common approach, used by 50% of the respondents, is what is known as the "Lehman Formula," where the commission rate decreases as the deal size increases.
+The most common approach, used by 51% of the respondents, is what is known as the "Lehman Formula," where the commission rate decreases as the deal size increases.
 In its classic version, the fee is 5% for the first \$1 million, 4% for the second million, and so on, with a 1% rate for all amounts over \$5 million.
 Some advisors still use that exact formula.
 Many say they use "Double Lehman," where the rates start at 10% and fall to 2%.
 And there are many variations.
-The converse, an accelerator formula where the commission increases when the deal size is over a set amount, is used by 17% of the advisors surveyed.
+The converse, an accelerator formula where the commission increases when the deal size is over a set amount, is used by 16% of the advisors surveyed.
 Often, the client and merger advisor will agree on a target sale price, with the additional fee serving as an incentive to exceed the target.
 About one-third of the advisors choose the simplest structure: a flat percentage regardless of deal size.
 For your sell-side success fees, what is your most common structure?
-2023 44% 33% FLAT PERCENTAGE FEE PERCENTAGE INCREASES FOR LARGER DEALS (ACCELERATOR FORMULA) 19% 2022 Success Fees Continued Observations The Lehman Model Clients seem to appreciate the declining fee structure.
+2023 2022 41% 48% FEE PERCENTAGE DECREASES FOR LARGER DEALS (LEHMAN FORMULA) 31% FLAT PERCENTAGE 18% 7% OTHER 6% OTHER

+Success Fees Continued Observations The Lehman Model Clients seem to appreciate the declining fee structure.
 Contemplating going to a monthly retainer, which would be accompanied by lower success fees.
-MIKE ERTEL, MANAGING DIRECTOR, TRANSWORLD M&A ADVISORS, ST. PETERSBURG, FL, UNITED STATES 🚄 🛴 I use a modified Lehman.
+MIKE ERTEL, MANAGING DIRECTOR, TRANSWORLD M&A ADVISORS, ST. PETERSBURG, FL 🚄 🛴 I use a modified Lehman.
 The larger the scale, the less the percentage of additional millions.
 For any sale that closes over \$5 million, I feel more than adequately compensated for the effort, resources, and expertise expended.
 I am very selective in my engagements.
 A higher closing percentage with initially identified buyers is key to success.
-CARRIE DUVALL, BROKER OWNER, 1ST & MAIN PARTNERS, ORLANDO, FL, UNITED STATES Flat fees We have found the flat percentage fee works well and seems understandable to clients.
+CARRIE DUVALL, BROKER OWNER, 1ST & MAIN PARTNERS, ORLANDO, FL Flat fees We have found the flat percentage fee works well and seems understandable to clients.
 We used to use a reverse Lehman formula approach, and I think clients thought of it as being higher because the initial fee percentage is higher.
 In reality, the flat percentage has produced a somewhat higher fee for us.
 We also believe the flat percentage fee keeps us closely aligned with our client's interests.
-RON EDMONDS, PARTNER, PRINCIPIUM I WHITE OAK, MEMPHIS, UNITED STATES Success fees are preferred by clients Our experience is that clients who are completing lower-market deals tend to be fee-sensitive.
+RON EDMONDS, PARTNER, PRINCIPIUM I WHITE OAK, MEMPHIS, TN Setting a minimum We set a minimum success fee to guarantee that we over-satisfy our costs.
+Above that, the percentage we get matches our competitors' fees.
+INVESTMENT BANKER, UNITED STATES Success fees are preferred by clients Our experience is that clients who are completing lower-market deals tend to be fee-sensitive.
 To navigate this, we have implemented success-based fee structures with some of our clients, which create a win-win scenario for all parties.
-ERIC BOGEN, PARTNER, BRUMBY ADVISORY, PARTNER, ATLANTA, UNITED STATES
+ERIC BOGEN, PARTNER, BRUMBY ADVISORY, PARTNER, ATLANTA, GA